 To get this work going you need to convince administrators, funders, and possibly even yourself that it is worth the time to do this work.
-That the bounty you'll cultivate is worth the investment.
+Anticipate the bounty that you will cultivate, and that it will be worth the investment.

 The most important work associated with prepping this soil is to get ready to talk about the importance of this work.
+If you can't talk about 'why' you won't be able to get yourself, your staff, and your community excited for this journey.

-We have developed the following two images to illustrate what librarians often feel like they have to ask themselves before launching a new initiative, and also what partners often ask of librarians when they ask librarians for help.
+We have developed the following two images to illustrate what librarians often feel like they must ask themselves before launching a new initiative, and what partners often ask of librarians when they ask librarians for help.